 Did you know that the majority of flavors of Oreos are vegan?
-These beloved cookies are perfect to make into truffles!
+These cookies are perfect to use in desserts like these truffles and my Oreo cupcakes!

 Jump to: